Hyle-org/devhub-hyle/docs/developers/quickstart/your-first-smart-contract.md

 You can also check out [the same example built with SP1](https://github.com/Hyle-org/examples/tree/main/simple-token-sp1).

-For an in-depth understanding of smart contracts, check out our [anatomy of a smart contract](../general-doc/smart-contracts.md).
+For an in-depth understanding of smart contracts, check out the [anatomy of a smart contract](../general-doc/smart-contracts.md).

 ## Example